 Security of supply

 In 2009, the importance of a new reactor was recognized by the Dutch government.
-They drew up a Nuclear Roadmap (in Dutch) in which it recognizes that a new dedicated reactor for medical isotopes is indispensable for patients and good healthcare.
-In 2017 and 2018 the RIVM mapped out the market development of medical isotopes, which again emphasizes the need for security of the supply.
+It drew up a Nuclear Roadmap (in Dutch) in which it recognizes that a new dedicated reactor for medical isotopes is indispensable for patients and good healthcare.
+In 2017, 2018, 2019 and 2020 the RIVM mapped out the market development of medical isotopes, which again emphasizes the need for security of supply.
 In addition, the Hoogambtelijke werkgroep conducted research into the nuclear landscape in the Netherlands in 2017.
-She emphasizes that a reactor is needed to guarantee the international security of supply of medical isotopes and that PALLAS is the most advanced European initiative.
+It emphasizes that a reactor is needed to guarantee the international security of supply of medical isotopes and that PALLAS is the most advanced European initiative.

 Knowledge economy contribution